- David A. Cory, RPh, MBA, President and Chief Executive Officer, Board Director

 - Kevin R. Kaster, JD, Vice President, Patents and Licensing

-David Cory is an entrepreneur and industry veteran with a 25-year track record of experience in large pharmaceutical, emerging stage biotechnology, and specialty pharmaceutical organizations with an established track record building and guiding private and public companies, leading preclinical and clinical development through regulatory approvals, commercial operations, financing private and public companies, and creating liquidity for investors in multiple company IPOs and acquisitions.
+David Cory is an entrepreneur and industry veteran with 25-years experience in large pharmaceuticals, emerging stage biotechnology, and specialty pharmaceutical organizations with an established track record of operational, transactional, and financial success.

-David Cory is a graduate of the University of Cincinnati, College of Pharmacy, is board certified in Pharmacy, and holds a Masterís Degree in Business Administration from the University of Maryland.
+David Cory is a graduate of the University of Cincinnati, College of Pharmacy, is board certified in Pharmacy, and holds a Masters Degree in Business Administration from the University of Maryland.

 Dr. Murphy has 15 years experience in drug development and evaluation, both from the academic and industry perspective.
 He most recently served as the Chief Medical Officer of Epiphany Biosciences.
 Previously, Dr. Murphy was Chief Medical Officer at Valeant Pharmaceuticals International (VRX) where his responsibilities also included oversight of Global Medical Affairs and Pharmacovigilance.
 Dr. Murphy also served as Medical Director, then Vice President of Marketing and Commercial Strategy of Hepatology for InterMune, Inc. (ITMN).
 Prior to InterMune, Dr. Murphy was Medical Director of North America for Antivirals/Interferons at Hoffmann-LaRoche.